brather1ng/RePoE/RePoE/docs/gems.md

   not those provided by mods on items.
 - `allowed_types`: Active skills must have at least one of these types to be supportable by this support gem.
-- `excluded_types`: Active skills must have not have any of these types to be supportable by this support gem.
+- `excluded_types`: Active skills must not have any of these types to be supportable by this support gem.
 - `added_types`: The active skill types this support gems adds to supported active skills.